OpenEye-Contrib/Reflex3D/README.md

 https://pubs.acs.org/doi/10.1021/acs.jcim.7b00618.

 Run the script reflex3d.py for (rather limited) usage instructions.
-In case of problems, questions or suggestions, please contact Jonas at jonas.bostrom@astrazeneca.com.
+In case of problems, questions or suggestions, please contact Thomas at thomas.christian.schmidt@gmx.de or Jonas at jonas.bostrom@astrazeneca.com.

 Please see the file LICENSE for licensing information.